DworkinLab/Bio720/Some_R_resources.md

 ### Some of my favourite (general) R books
 (less about understanding and performing analyses, more about programming and using R).
 There are many many more, but these are just a few I have used and read.

+Check back on [this page](https://github.com/DworkinLab/Bio720/blob/master/Introduction_to_R.md) for a few suggestions of introductory books.

 [R programming for bioinformatics](http://www.crcnetbase.com/isbn/9781420063684).
 Robert Gentleman.
 A very nice introduction to programming in R. Not much to do about bioinformatics *per se*, but a good way of learning `R`.